Cap-go/website/content/blog/appcenter-migration.md

 ## Credits

-Thanks a lot to [Ionic](https://ionic.com), this article is based on [this article](https://ionic.io/blog/moving-from-microsoft-app-center-to-ionic-appflow) rewroted with chat-gpt-3 and adapted.
+Thanks a lot to [Ionic](https://ionic.com), this article is based on [this article](https://ionic.io/blog/moving-from-microsoft-app-center-to-ionic-appflow) rewrote with chat-gpt-3 and adapted.